particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Cloud API updates 2026-09-02

+Updated the [Cloud API reference](/reference/cloud-apis/api/) with updates to the organization endpoints.
+This also updates the Postman definition files.

 ### Cloud API AI agents 2026-09-02

 The [Cloud API reference](/reference/cloud-apis/api/#ai-agents) now includes a section with hints for generating cloud API calls using AI agents.